couchbaselabs/node-ottoman/docusaurus/docs/advanced/transactions.md

 })
 ```

-This way you are cancelling the transaction, so no changes inside the `$transaction` function will be committed.
+This way you are canceling the transaction, so no changes inside the `$transaction` function will be committed.

 ### Handle Error